 1. Mix the yeast with 5 tablespoons water in a small bowl and let stand for a few minutes until it starts to foam.

-2. In a large bowl mix the flours with the salt.
-Add the yeast mixture and 1 1/3 cups water and knead to a smooth dough using your hands or the dough hook of an electric mixer.
-The dough should be slightly tacky; add more water as needed, a tablespoon at a time.
+2. In the bowl of a stand mixer, mix the flours with the salt.
+Add the yeast mixture and 1 1/3 cups water and knead for 5 minutes on low.
+The dough should be slightly tacky; if it seems dry, add more water as needed, a tablespoon at a time.

 4. Briefly knead the dough vigorously on a lightly floured surface to compact it and remove any air bubbles.
-Divide the dough into six equal pieces.
+Divide the dough into six equal pieces for large Seelen, which is the way they are made in Germany.
 With lightly floured hand shape each piece into a rope about 10 inches (25 cm) long.
+Or, for small ones, divide the dough into 18 to 20 equal pieces and proceed as described.

-5. Line one or two baking sheets with parchment paper.
+5. Line one or (if making small Seelen) two baking sheets with parchment paper.
 If you only use one sheet the breadsticks will touch after the rise.
 That’s just fine, you can easily separate them afterwards.
-But you prefer a perfect look, use two baking sheets.
+But you prefer a perfect look, or if you make smaller ones, use two baking sheets.

 6. Place the sticks on the prepared baking sheet/s with ample distance between them.
 Cover and let rise for 20 minutes.

 8. Brush the sticks with lukewarm water and sprinkle with salt and caraway.
-Please the baking sheet on the middle rack of the preheated oven and immediately spray some water on the bottom of the oven.
-Spray once more after 10 minutes.
-Bake 30 to 40 minutes, or until the breadsticks are lightly browned.
+Please the baking sheet on the middle rack of the preheated oven and bake for 15 to 20 minutes, or until the breadsticks are lightly browned.
 If baking the breadsticks on two baking sheets, keep the second baking sheet covered while the first sheet is baking, and only brush the breadsticks with water and sprinkle them with caraway and salt immediately before they to into the oven.

 9. Transfer the breadsticks to a cake rack and separate if needed.
 Let them cool slightly.
 They taste best with still warm or within a few hours.